grahambell/crab/README.rst

     The user name to be used by Crab clients to identify themselves, overriding any value in the configuration files.

+CRABWATCHDOG
+    Specifies a timeout (in minutes) which ``crabsh`` should apply to the cron job, killing it and reporting status "watchdog" if exceeded.
+    (Requires Python 3.3 or the subprocess32 backport module.)

 CRON_TZ
     Cron reads this variable to know in which timezone to interpret the crontab schedule.
 When the server receives a crontab,